petergns/awsCatalog/README.md

 4. Exit postgres account with:
 `exit`

-Configure Git
+Install and Configure Git

-**Git Note:** It might be a good idea to use the same username and email that you use with gihub.
+**Git Note:** It might be a good idea to use the same username and email that you use with github.

 1. Login to grader user with:
 `sudo su - grader`
-2. Check that Git is installed with
+2. Check that Git is installed with:
 `sudo apt-get install git`
 3. Set global username and email:
 `sudo git config -global user.name "your_username`